Anode Testing

 The set of coupons without the magnesium anode corroded much worse than the set of specimens with the magnesium anode.
 The magnesium anode does provide better protection to a cooling system with marginal coolant.

 Important note: The above testing was performed in warm engine coolant, much like the conditions of your vehicle.
-It is a very very specific test to replicate real under hood conditions.
+It is a very very specific test designed to replicate real under hood conditions.
 Most of the other references to The Galvanic Series are measurements taken in seawater, since electrolysis and galvanic activity is a huge issue with ocean craft.
-While there is much galvanic test data that can be useful, the warm coolant testing above was done for the specific purpose of fighting automotive electrolysis.
-Specific, targeted testing.
+While there is much saltwater galvanic test data that can be useful, the warm coolant testing above was done for the specific purpose of fighting automotive electrolysis.
+Specific, targeted testing pertaining to automotive aluminum failures.
 That's what we want, right?

 Need more depth?